oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-relevant-words-on-your-links/rule.md

 ---

-​We know that the way your inbound links are worded does make a difference, they play an important factor when Google searches are made by search engine users.
+We know that the way your inbound links are worded does make a difference, they play an important factor when Google searches are made by search engine users.
 Google uses the words between your &lt;a href&gt; tags to decide which websites are the most relevant to the search terms.

 Having these relevant words on links also gives a more friendly experience to the users.
    For example, if SSW had a million inbound links that described the site like this...